jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 If we knew then what we know now, would we have proceeded with the current implementation?
 If the answer is __No__, then we may have identified a refactoring candidate.

-While I like time to ___think___ about my design, I’ve found that once I’m in the refactoring phase, I don’t need to ___think___ nearly as much.
-When I used to make code updates before I understood how to leverage automated tests, I’d fret over my updates.
-I consider mini-proofs in my head.
-I’d always be concerned that I had missed something.
-Had I introduced a hidden bug lurking in the code?

-With automated tests I don’t worry about that nearly as much.
-I don’t need to overly think about a refactoring choice.
-I don’t run through every scenario in my head.
-The automated tests already cover them.
-If the tests pass after a refactoring step, then I move forward.
-If they fail, then I give myself a few minutes to spot the bug.
-If I can’t find it in a few minutes, I _undo_ my changes until the tests pass once more and start anew.

 Sometimes the changes are more than just localized refactoring.
 We gain new insights about the customer’s domain, such as emerging  abstractions we had not realized previously.
 Enhancements at this scale affect class design.
 Classes may be split.
 Classes may be merged.
 New classes may be created.
 Some existing classes may be removed.

 I consider this redesign rather than refactoring, or at least it is refactoring at a larger scale.